matthewleechen/matthewleechen/README.md

 Work in Progress:

-- **Agricultural Liberalization and Structural Transformation in Colonial Java, 1870-1942**
+- **Economic Liberalization and Structural Transformation in Colonial Java, 1870-1942**

 - **Mapping the Market for Protection: The Case of 18th Century Amsterdam and the Baltic Trade**